haquocdat543/fluxCD/GCP.md

 # fluxCD
-This is a demonstration of GitOps on kubernetes cluster using Flux
+This is a demonstration of GitOps on kubernetes cluster using Flux with GCP

 ## 1. Prerequisites
 * [gcp-account](https://console.cloud.google.com/welcome/new)